erhant/project-euler/ethernaut/NOTES.md

 I used <https://eth-converter.com/>; and I also wrote one at my [homepage](https://www.erhant.me/tools/ethertools).

+## Function Selector

+The function selector is the first four bytes of the `keccak256` of a function's canonical form.
+There are several ways to obtain it:

+- Use an online tool, such as mine: <https://www.erhant.me/tools/ethertools>
+- Manually compute the hash (e.g. `web3.utils.sha3("someFunc()")` and get the first four bytes of the result.
+- Hop into solidity and write your function, and then call `

 ## Sending Ether

 A quick reference on how to send `_amount` ethers to some payable address `_to`: